gstanleysilva/go-sqlc-example/README.md

-# go-sqlc-example
+# Go SQLC/UOW example

-Example of SQLC for Go
+This repository is a simple example of using go sqlc and uow.

+Thanks